dianna-ai/dianna-exploration/example_data/model_generation/movie_reviews/README.md

 ## Movie review sentiment analysis

-This notebook shows how to generate a convolutional neural network with PyTorch to predict the sentiment of a movie review.
+This scripts in this folder show how to generate a convolutional neural network with PyTorch to predict the sentiment of a movie review.
 The data set is the Stanford Sentiment Treebank v2, which contains about 70000 sentences.
 For simplicity, we here create a binary classifier: a movie review is either positive or negative.